williamstark01/annotation_setup/scripts/annotation_setup/README.md

 # Genebuild annotation setup

-Automated method of setting up and initializing a Genebuild annotation.
+Automated setting up and starting a Genebuild annotation.

 ## annotation setup

-The `annotation_setup.sh` sets up and starts a Genebuild annotation pipeline with a single command which requires just a single argument, the assembly accession of the genome assembly to be annotated.
+The `annotation_setup.sh` script sets up and starts a Genebuild annotation pipeline with a single command that requires just a single argument, the assembly accession of the genome assembly to be annotated.

 ```
 bash annotation_setup.sh <assembly accession>